 How did we go from first century church services in which everyone could share, speak, and teach, to where now only one or a few pre-selected person(s) are allowed to dominate over the whole service.
-How did we go from first century church services where the format and the order of the meetings were fluid and spontaneous, and the Spirit of God was given opportunity to influence and direct its happenings, to now where the service format and order is ridged, static, and predictable?
+How did we go from meetings where the format and the order of the meetings were fluid and spontaneous, and the Spirit of God was given opportunity to influence and direct its happenings, to now where the service format and order is ridged, static, and predictable?

 And, maybe more importantly, does embracing a worship service dynamic that is more based upon the 1 Corinthians 14 model lead to a better experience in the church?
 Does choosing to participate in a radical house church automatically equal a greater and enhanced expression of Jesus in our midst as we gather?
 Will it ultimately lead to a fuller Christian life?

 *As always, I’d love to hear what’s on your mind so please drop your thoughts in the comment section below!